Mommy Minute: Ensuring bike helmets fit correctly

-“You want to see if there’s any cracks, any dents in your helmet.
+“You want to see if there are any cracks, any dents in your helmet.
 Because believe it or not, helmets are only good for one accident, because if they’re deformed then they’re not going to function right,” explained Richard So, MD, pediatrician for Cleveland Clinic Children’s.

 Dr. So said a helmet is a must for any child riding a bike.
 Data shows wearing a bike helmet can reduce the risk of head injury by as much as 85%.